 It all started with planning a big road trip to Colorado for the Tour of the Moon with our son in tow, who was only 15 months at the time.
 We were new parents, but we were hell-bent on maintaining our adventurous spirits.
-Being able to get cheap van insurance for over 25‘s is a bonus as well.

 We typically spend our winter pre-registering for organized bike rides, planning trips with friends, booking hotels and Airbnb’s waaaaaayyyy in advance to ensure that we follow through with our dreams and aspirations.

 It’s challenging traveling with an infant—there’s no way around that.
 But we were on a mission to make it as enjoyable as possible.
 To travel as a family, we needed to make some adjustments.
 So, we started exploring our options.

 We quickly concluded that our Volvo XC wagon and camping gear wouldn’t cut it for traveling lengthy distances with a little one.

 First up, we looked into renting an RV.
 It cost an arm and a leg for a month-long rental, so we passed.
 Next we looked into buying an RV with the intention of reselling it.
 They were all too big and RV-like, which isn’t our style at all.